alyssayc/ugi-risk/README.md

 - `analysis_1.ipynb` predicts risk for combined UGI cancer
 - `analysis_1_[subtype].ipynb` predicts risk for the respective cancer subtype
 - `analysis_1_all_subtypes.ipynb` predicts risk for combined UGI cancer based on the additive risk from each subtype-specific model

+2. Analysis 2
+- Logistic regression model.
+Included features selected based on univariate analysis significance.
+- `analysis_2.ipynb` predicts risk for combined UGI cancer
+- `analysis_2_[subtype].ipynb` predicts risk for the respective cancer subtype
+- `analysis_2_all_subtypes.ipynb` predicts risk for combined UGI cancer based on the additive risk from each subtype-specific model